Types of mechanical ventilation used in commercial/industrial buildings

 There are many types of mechanical ventilation in buildings.
 But for commercial or industrial premises, mechanical ventilation is typically driven by air handling units (AHU).
 The AHUs are connected to ductwork within the building that supplies air to and extracts air from interior spaces.
 Where mechanical ventilation includes heating, cooling, and humidity control, this can be referred to as a heating, ventilation and air conditioning (HVAC) system.

 Extracting internal air and replacing it with outside air can increase the need for heating and cooling depending on the ambient air temperature.
-However, this can be reduced by re-circulating a proportion of the internal air with the fresh outside air, or by using heat recovery ventilation (HRV) that recovers heat from the extracted air to pre-heat incoming fresh air.
+However, this can be reduced by re-circulating a proportion of the internal air with the fresh outside air, or by using heat recovery ventilation (HRV).
+This system recovers heat from the extracted air to pre-heat incoming fresh air.
+Keep reading to find out more on heat recovery ventilation!

 Supply and extract only systems

 Mechanical ventilation systems can have both supply and extract vents assisted by fans.
-These systems may also include filters to ensure a higher standard of indoor air quality, coupled with heating and/or cooling coils.
+These systems may also include filters to ensure a higher standard of indoor air quality.

-Mechanical supply-only systems work by drawing outside air into a building in which inside air will escape through the building enclosure (cracks in walls, poorly sealed windows etc.) and extract fan ducts (if they are installed).
-This system is suitable for houses and occupied offices that need to be supplied by constant fresh air.
+Mechanical supply-only systems work by drawing outside air into a building.
+The indoor air will escape through the building enclosure (cracks in walls, poorly sealed windows etc.) and extract fan ducts (if they are installed).
+This system is suitable for houses and occupied offices that need to be supplied by constant flow of fresh air.

-Mechanical extract-only systems are used mostly when the air is prone to contamination such as in kitchens or bathrooms where there is a need for constant and predictable extraction of air.
-The principle of working behind this system is based on pulling air out from a room using exhaust fan ducts.
-It often doesn’t have any particular component to pull outside air back into a room.
+Mechanical extract-only systems are used mostly when the air is prone to contamination such as in kitchens or bathrooms..
+The principle of working behind this system is based on pulling air out from a room using extract fan ducts.
+It often doesn’t have any method to pull outside air back into a room however.

 There are a few disadvantages of using this type of mechanical ventilation system:

-- They have the potential to drive moist indoor air into wall cavities that could condense and create mould build-up and building fabric problems.
+- They have the potential to drive moisture into wall cavities that could condense and create mould build-up and building fabric problems.

 - The mechanical ventilation systems tend to create pressure imbalances within buildings.